neon89/EXAM_ALGO/README.md

 For python script we are mostly going to work with a jupyter notebook "exam_script" combined with a "formula_collection.py" script which is saving some helper function to support the main jupyter notebook.
 The Data import is based on "brent_ohlcv.xlsx" with historicals from 2005 to 2023.

 ##### Changes to the initial submitted Project:
-I changed the input Price time series from Oil WTI to Oil Brent since i got the chance to get a time serie from 2005 to 2023 which is way better than intra day move of one month from the WTI
+I changed the input Price time series from Oil WTI to Oil Brent since i got the chance to get a time serie from 2005 to 2023 which is way better than intra day move of one month from the WTI.
 I switched in the Sklearn model from the initial Ridge classifier to KNN, since outputs with the other ridge Sklearn model was pretty similar to Logistic classifier.
-KNN showed very interesting and good results
+KNN showed very interesting and good results.
-Simplified the Objection oriented code structure in the last part as code was not running very smoothly on the Callbackfunction - unreliable with hdf5
+Simplified the Objection oriented code structure in the last part as code was not running very smoothly on the Callbackfunction - unreliable with hdf5.

 ##### Notes to github and google_colab
 The requirement for the submission of the project is that the .ipynb script runs on "google colab" connected with the publication of the github string /content/EXAM_ALGO/.
 In the first part of the code structre below we need: